ajfisher/ajfisher.me/site/src/content/pages/dis-everything.md

 ## Disclosure

-I am currently an employee of [Aesop Skincare](https://aesop.com) where I receive a salary.
-I am also the founder of Rocket Melbourne where I draw a salary.
+I am the founder of Rocket Melbourne where I draw a salary.
 In addition, I am a co-founder and CTO of LoyPal where I have equity interests and draw income.